Game of the Goose: Theories and symbolism

-Some connect the game with the Phaistos Disc because of its spiral shape but, as Caroline Goodfellow notes, the two games "are unlikely to have been the same".
+The ancient Egyptian board game of Mehen also features a track that spirals inward; although the rules of the game remain unknown, it is theorized that Mehen may have been a simple race game similar to Goose.
+The Phaistos Disc also features a spiral track, such that some amateur theorists identify it as a board game in the Mehen/Goose family.
+Caroline Goodfellow notes that the two games (if the Phaistos Disc represents a game board at all) "are unlikely to have been the same".

 Another theory links the game to the Pilgrims' Way to Santiago, or the Road to Saint James of Compostela, in Galicia.
 According to this hypothesis, the game was invented by the Knights Templar, who were in charge of protecting those on pilgrimage to the main holy cities: Compostela, Rome and Jerusalem.

 According to Christine Damste, the game was created with the intent to symbolize the fate humans experience in life.
 The significance of having 63 playing squares represents the "Grand Climacteric signifying the crucial years of life.
 Nine is the ruling number of the game, perhaps because it is a perfect square, giving the game a mystical connection.
 The Hazard spaces of the game also have meaning associated with them: The Bridge is thought to represent a rite of passage; the Hotel represents the earth; Death refers to a new start; the Maze represents something wrong, and the Well and Prison indicate that help is required.
 In Italy, geese are considered lucky symbols; however, there are many plausible theories that have been proposed to the significance of geese.